Maria Torres-Springer

-Maria Torres-Springer (born January 24, 1977) is an American government official and former nonprofit executive who was the First Deputy Mayor of New York City from October 8, 2024 to March 14, 2025.
-Previously the vice president for U.S. programs at the Ford Foundation, Torres-Springer has been New York City's Deputy Mayor for Housing, Economic Development and Workforce; Commissioner of the New York City Department of Small Business Services; and Commissioner of the New York City Department of Housing Preservation and Development.
-She was also the president and CEO of the New York City Economic Development Corporation.
+Maria Torres-Springer (born January 24, 1977) is an American government official and former nonprofit executive.
 Torres-Springer is the first Filipina to serve as First Deputy Mayor of New York City.
+Previously the vice president for U.S. programs at the Ford Foundation, she has been city's Deputy Mayor for Housing, Economic Development and Workforce; Commissioner of the NYC Department of Small Business Services; and Commissioner of the NYC Department of Housing Preservation and Development (HPD).
+She was also the president and CEO of the NYC Economic Development Corporation (EDC).
+Torres-Springer was the First Deputy Mayor of New York City from October 8, 2024 to March 14, 2025 when she resigned.
 On November 5, 2025, mayor-elect Zohran Mamdani named her a co-chair to his transition team.

 Early life and education

 Torres-Springer was born in Los Angeles, California, to parents from the Philippines: her father Manny from Pampanga, himself the youngest of 23, and her mother Elsa from Batangas.
 She lived in the Philippines with two siblings from ages nine to fourteen after her mother died.
 Though Manny Torres worked multiple jobs, the Torres family often struggled financially, relying on Section 8 vouchers and food stamps throughout Torres-Springer's childhood.
 Torres-Springer was the second of six: She has five sisters and one brother.

 Torres-Springer completed a bachelor's degree in ethics, politics, and economics at Yale University in 1999.
 The first to attend college in her family, she was able to attend because her parents pooled all of their savings.
 Torres-Springer earned a master's in public policy from the Harvard Kennedy School in 2005.